Sound Therapy for Addiction Treatment

 Sound therapy allows professionals to tackle addiction at brainwave level, thus making easier for patients to achieve a meditative state and come to terms with their problems.

 Windward Way is dedicated to a holistic approach to substance abuse treatment.
 It makes us what we are and everyone working here knows how important it is.
 Our definite goal is to craft our drug rehab and alcohol treatment program to use many different modalities for treatment like sound therapy.
-Sound therapy can help men in recovery discover an alternative to using alcohol or drugs to unwind after a stressful day at class, in the office, or at home.
+Sound therapy can help people in recovery discover an alternative to using alcohol or drugs to unwind after a stressful day at class, in the office, or at home.

 Since our rehab center draws on not just the traditional addiction treatment strategies, but also newer, more innovative methods like sound therapy, our addiction treatment program can address your substance use from many fronts, with a whole multitude of new and novel approaches.
 Many of these have stuck for the graduates of our program as healthy practices they do from day to day to help them maintain a healthy, long-term recovery.